 About the Archive

-The Edge Hill University archive is the repository for the print and visual history of the institution from its foundation.
+The Edge Hill University archive is the repository for the print and visual history of the institution from its foundation in 1885.

 The archive manages enquiries and makes material available for use Monday – Thursday 9.00am- 17.00pm.
 Please note that all archive appointments must be pre-booked.
-You can download the University Archive Catalogue to view a list of many of the materials held within the archive.
-However, this is not a complete list of holdings, so please contact the archive service if you are interested in something that does not appear on the catalogue.
+Please visit our online archive catalogue to discover more about and search our collections.
+However, many of our collections are still being catalogued and gradually added to the site, so please contact the archive service if you are interested in something that you cannot find in the catalogue.

 All enquiries should be sent to [email protected].